Nweekley84/Nates-MVC/README.md

 ## Description.

 Nates' MVC Tech Blog is a Heroku deployed application, which serves as a CMS-style platform designed for the technologically inclined.
 It allows those in the tech communtiy to publish blog posts based on their experiences within the Tech industry.
 Additionally there is a comment section that allows users to interact and engage with another on Blog posts.
 The application uses MVC with Handlebars.js as the template, Sequelize as the ORM, and the express-session npm package handles authentication.
+This App used

 ## Table of Contents:
 - [Overview](#Overview)